Modulo orientations with bounded out-degrees: Abstract

 \section{Abstract}

 { Let $G$ be a graph, let $k$ be a positive integer, and let $p:V(G)\rightarrow Z_k$ be a mapping with $|E(G)| \stackrel{k}{\equiv}\sum_{v\in V(G)}p(v) $.
-In this paper, we show that if $G$ is $(3k-3)$-edge-connected, then $G$ has an orientation such that for each vertex $v$, $d^+_G(v)\stackrel{k}{\equiv} p(v)$ and Also, we show that if $G$ contains $(2k-2)$ edge-disjoint spanning trees, then $G$ has an orientation such that for each vertex $v$, $d^+_G(v)\stackrel{k}{\equiv} p(v)$ and This result reduces the required edge-connectivity of several results toward decomposing a graph into isomorphic copies of a fixed tree.
-Next, we conclude that if $G$ is a $(3k-3)$-edge-connected bipartite graph with the bipartition $(A,B)$, then it has a factor $H$ such that for each vertex $v$, $d_H(v)\stackrel{k}{\equiv} f(v)$ and where $f:V(G)\rightarrow Z_k$ is a mapping with $\sum_{v\in A}f(v) \stackrel{k}{\equiv}\sum_{v\in B}f(v)$.
-Finally, we investigate decomposition of highly edge-connected graphs into factors with bounded degrees with many edge-disjoint spanning trees and deduce that every $4$-edge-connected graph $G$ has a spanning Eulerian subgraph whose degrees are close to $d_G(v)/2$.
-As a consequence, every $4$-edge-connected $10$-regular graph has a spanning Eulerian subgraph whose degrees lie in the set $\{4,6\}$. \\ \\ { {\it Keywords}: Modulo orientation; out-degree; modulo factor; vertex degree; spanning tree; spanning Eulerian; connected factor; out-branching. }} { }
+In this paper, we show that if $G$ is $(3k-3)$-edge-connected, then it has an orientation such that for each vertex $v$, $|d^+_G(v)-d_G(v)/2| < k$; also if $G$ contains $2k-2$ edge-disjoint spanning trees, then it admits such an orientation but by imposing greater out-degree bounds. \\ \\ { {\it Keywords}: Modulo orientation; out-degree; edge-connected; partition-connected. }} { }